mkavulich/ccpp-doc/CCPPtechnical/source/CCPPDebug.rst

 * ``GFS_abort``
-    This scheme is indispensable to terminate a model run at some point in the call to the physics to avoid time out.
+    This scheme can be used to terminate a model run at some point in the call to the physics.
 It can be customized to meet the developer's requirements.

     .. code-block:: console

         subroutine GFS_abort_run (Model, blkno, errmsg, errflg)
             use machine,               only: kind_phys
             use GFS_typedefs,          only: GFS_control_type